praserocking/macblame/README.md

 ------------
 * tested with git 2.2.1 so I cant guarantee you good results on lesser versions.
 * needs Ruby on your terminal!
+* Not sure about its compatiblity in Linux..
+Does well in Mac.